danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 For this chapter's sample code, we are focused on images.
 The image that we will get from a search engine and we will also demonstrate how to process and display image and pixel data on the screen in a similar manner to *nag*.
 Here are the key examples of syntax:

-* `loadJSON()`[^json]: As discussed in the last chapter, this is a function to load a JSON file (from a file or a URL).
+* `loadJSON()`:[^json] As discussed in the last chapter, this is the function to load a JSON file (from a file or a URL).
 In this specific sample code, the function is used to send the web API (in the form of a URL) request and receive the response in the format of JSON.
 The callback function is to turn the returned data into an object: `loadJSON(request,gotData);`.

-* `loadImage()`[^img1] and `image()`[^img2]: They both are used to load and display images.
+* `loadImage()`[^img1] and `image()`:[^img2] They both are used to load and display images.
 Data such as sound, files, images, videos are objects that need to be loaded before they can be processed.
 For this specific sample code, we do not know the location of the file in advance, therefore this cannot be loaded in the function `preload()`.
-As such, it has to go with the use of the callback function to handle the timegap in relation to availability of the image e.g `loadImage(getImg, img=> {}});`
+As such, it has to go with the use of the callback function to handle the timegap in relation to image availability e.g `loadImage(getImg, img=> {}});`

-* `loadPixels()`[^pixel]: If you want to manipulate or analyze the data from an image, this is a function that can extract and manipulate information of each image pixel, loading the data into the pixels[] array.
+* `loadPixels()`:[^pixel] If you want to manipulate or analyze the data from an image, this is a function that can extract and manipulate information of each image pixel, loading the data into the pixels[] array.
+We will look into this in more details later in the chapter.

-* `line()`: This is used in the sample code to visualize the particular color that is extracted from the image's pixels.
+* `line()`: This is used to visualize the color that is extracted from the selected image's pixels over time.

 ## Source Code